arangodb/arangodb/Documentation/Books/AQL/Functions/Geo.md

 `GEO_MULTIPOLYGON(polygons) → geoJson`

 Construct a GeoJSON MultiPolygon.
-Needs at least two polygons in an array (You can find the rules for the Polygon construction above).
+Needs at least two Polygons in an array. can find the rules for the Polygon construction above).

 - **polygons** (array): array of polygons